 The citadel of Acrocorinth was built on top of a steep massive cliff and dates to around 4000 b.C.
 The Archaeological Museum operates at the archaeological site and it was built in 1931-32.
 It maintains a valuable exhibition that includes a collection that dates from the Prehistoric to the Roman and Byzantine periods.
 Of the many artefacts unearthed and tended in the safety of this museum, are some exceptional objects worth mentioning, such as the large Mycenaean crater (vessel) from around 1200 b.C. and the Corinthian amphora and stopper from 600 b.C...

-When our visit to ancient Corinth is complete, we 'll move to a small Corinthian village.
+When our visit to ancient Corinth is completed, we 'll move to a small Corinthian village.
 It might seem insignificant at first glance, but this is where the Ancient Port of Kehries used to be.
-This is the place where St. came ashore, on his journey back to Athens.
+This is the place where St. Paul came ashore, on his journey back to Athens.

 Our drive back to the Greek capital will signal the end of our « Ancient Corinth Tour - Half Day », letting you assured that you'll be back in Athens in time for lunch.